LeviLovie/neocurl/book/src/intro/main.md

 It worked amazing!
 I iterated on the idea, eventually supporting a bunch of cool features (look [here](https://github.com/LeviLovie/neocurl/blob/d268367d84363941a97e3eb95a1e92c2a086029d/README.md)).
 Everything was wonderful, but the problem came with [msgpack](https://msgpack.org/index.html).
-Lua was unable to properly send msgpack.
+Lua was unable to properly handle msgpack.

 After some thought, [Python](https://www.python.org/) was my choice.
 I used [PyO₃](https://github.com/pyo3/pyo3) to run Python scripts from Rust.